Welcome to another Wacky Wednesday project – this week it’s gardening with kids.

 - They learn patience as they are waiting for their plants to grow.

-- It’s an invaluable opportunity to teach kids important things about safety; be sun smart and wear a hat, watch out for snakes in spring and summer, wear gloves to protect your hands from spikes, don’t eat berries and other things unless you are sure they are safe.
+- It’s an invaluable opportunity to teach kids important things about safety; be sun smart and wear a hat, watch out for snakes in spring and summer, wear gloves to protect your hands from spikes, and don’t eat berries and other things unless you are sure they are safe.

 - It’s outside fun, away from television and computer screens, which is always good.